MikroElektronika/mikrosdk_click_v2/clicks/airvelocity/README.md

 float airvelocity_convert_counts_to_mps ( uint16_t out_counts );
 ```

-## Example Description

-> This example demonstrates the use of Air Velocity Click board by reading and displaying the output counts and air velocity in m/sec.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and logger.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */